ocoulson/ocoulson.github.io/_posts/2021-05-17-scala-3-zio-http-caliban.md

 Having recently been using a fair bit of ZIO in projects and also working on a GraphQL api using Sangria, I decided it would be fun to have a go at using [Caliban](https://ghostdogpr.github.io/caliban/), a GraphQL library making use of ZIO.

-So I went ahead and started a hello world Scala 3 project using :
+So to start off, we'll generate a hello world Scala 3 project using:

     sbt new scala/scala3.g8

-And went to add the `build.sbt` file, changed a few values and imported a couple of libraries I knew I'd use.
+And in the `build.sbt` file, change a few values and import the Caliban and ZIO libraries:

     libraryDependencies ++= Seq(
         "com.github.ghostdogpr" %% "caliban" % "0.10.0",
         "dev.zio" %% "zio" % "1.0.7"
     )

-I immediately ran into a problem in that my brand new Scala 3 project had been generated with `val scalaVersion := "3.0.0"` and since this was the day that v3.0.0 was released, obviously the guys at caliban and zio hadn't quite released builds with that Scala version.
+I immediately ran into a problem in that my Scala 3 project had been generated with `val scalaVersion := "3.0.0"` and since this was the day that v3.0.0 was released, obviously the guys at Caliban and ZIO hadn't quite released builds for that Scala version.
-However, they did have builds published for the last release candidate, so I just changed my scalaVersion to "3.0.0-RC3" and I was cooking with fire.
+However, they did have builds published for the last release candidate, so the simplest thing for the time being is to set the project scalaVersion to `3.0.0-RC3`.

 Caliban has a number of different compatibility libraries for several well known Scala frameworks and http libraries listed very visibly on the site.
 Already being familiar with Akka-http and Play I thought it would be more interesting to try something else.
-Initially I thought finatra would be interesting, but then my eye fell on this:
+Initially I was going to try Finatra, but then my eye fell on this:

     "com.github.ghostdogpr" %% "caliban-zio-http" % "0.10.0"

 [ZIO-http](https://github.com/dream11/zio-http), an http library based on ZIO!
-I check out the repo and its had a few releases and a bunch of contributors, Definitely worth looking into!
+I check out the repo and its had a few releases and a bunch of contributors, so definitely worth looking into!

 So with that and also Circe for Json both having builds for 3.0.0-RC3, I add them to my dependencies and now I can start looking at coding.